Identifying Hadronic Molecular States with a Neural Network: Summary and outlook

 \section{Summary and outlook}

 In this work, machine learning models based on neural network are developed and used to decide whether $X(3872)$, $X(4260)$ as well as $Z_c(3900)$ can be regarded as hadronic molecules of special channels.
 Resonance lineshape data observed in two final states are taken as input, and the output is a number which can be seen as the possibility of this resonance to be an elementary state.
 In other words, the resonance is more like a hadronic molecule of particles in FS2 whose threshold is near the resonance if the output is closer to 0.
 The well trained networks are picked up to do these tasks.
 The results show that $Z_c(3900)$ can be regarded a molecule of $\bar{D}^{*}D$ but $X(3872)$ is not like a molecule of $\bar{D}^{*}D$.
-Besides, if data of $X(4260)$ in $J/\psi \pi\pi$ and $\omega\chi_{c0}$ channels are taken as input, the predictions of neural networks suggest that it is not like a molecular state of $\omega\chi_{c0}$.
-These interpretations from neural networks are consistent with many previous phenomenological studies.
+Besides, if data of $X(4260)$ in $J/\psi \pi\pi$ and $\omega\chi_{c0}$ channels are taken as input, the predictions of neural networks suggest that it is not like a molecular state of $\omega\chi_{c0}$\footnote{ It is suggested in Ref.~\cite{X4260_DD1} that $X(4260)$ is a $\bar{D}D_1(2420)$ molecule.
+Since there is no data in this final state, we cannot study this scenario.
+Furthermore, Ref.~\cite{CaoX4260} suggested $X(4260)$ can well be described as a $4^3 S_1$ and $3^3 D_1$ mixing state, the molecule picture is no longer appealing.} These interpretations from neural networks are consistent with many previous phenomenological studies.
 So, the method employed in this work is practicable.

 The philosophy of a neural network to do such a binary classification task is to represent the inputs as points in the parameter space and build a hypersurface to separate these points into two classes.
 The training process is nothing but to adjust the hypersurface to do the separation better.
 In other words, the output for a set of data reflects that how can the parameters take values to describe such an input.
 That sounds just like to do a conventional fit.
 In this work, the data in both two final states perform better compared to data in only one final state, it makes the classification like a joint fitting and the prediction are more reliable.